crypdick/awesome-neural-art/README.md

 - [Neural Style Transfer](https://github.com/titu1994/Neural-Style-Transfer) - Keras Implementation of Neural Style Transfer from the paper ["A Neural Algorithm of Artistic Style"](http://arxiv.org/abs/1508.06576) in Keras 2.0+

 - [Deep Painterly Harmonization](https://github.com/luanfujun/deep-painterly-harmonization) - Photoshopping an object into a painting, and then neural network changes the style (pallete, strokes, luminosity, etc) of the object to match the painting style.
-Paper: https://arxiv.org/abs/1804.03189
+[See paper](https://arxiv.org/abs/1804.03189).

 # Super Resolution